nin-jin/proposal-holy-peace/README.md

 ## Spaces between tokens

-Every tokens should be separated by one space.
+Every token should be separated by one space.

 Forbidden: